 Question: My ex started responding, cold at first and then she warmed up a little.
 Our conversations were mostly pleasant.
 We talked about some old memories and laughed.
 She even initiated contact once or twice.
 But when I brought up getting back together she said she did not want to talk about the past.
 So I told her let’s talk about the future, and she said she didn’t want to talk about that too.
-I told her we could be just friend as long as she agrees to at least think about getting back together in the future and she got upset.
-I’ve texted her a couple of times and told her how much I love her and she means the world to me, but she won’t respond.
-I don’t want to do No Contact because I feel that if we keep in contact we will figure out how to fix things.
+I told her we could be just friend as long as she agrees to at least think about getting back together in the future and she was upset.
+I sent her a couple texts telling her I want to take things slow but she does not respond.
+I don’t want to do NC because I feel that if we keep in contact we will figure out how to fix things.
 What can I do to get her back?

 The Love Doctor’s Answer: You are right, by keeping in contact you can work out most of your problems.
 You can’t do that when you are not in contact.
 But you will not get back together the way you are going about doing it.